berkayyalcn21/To-do-List-SwiftUI/README.md

 - You can use the postman application to see the data in the server file.
 [Postman](https://www.postman.com/downloads/)

-- Upload Todos-CRUD app.postman_collection.json to postman to see server file data.
+- Upload Todos CRUD app.postman_collection.json to postman to see server file data.
 -> import - folder - choose folder

 ![Postman](https://github.com/berkayyalcn21/To-do-List/blob/main/iOS/ScreenShots/Ekran%20Resmi%202022-07-17%2021.10.59.png)